Ooralea - Bakers Creek

 AreaSearch assessment of residential development activity positions Ooralea - Bakers Creek among the top 25% of areas assessed nationwide

-The average construction cost of new properties is $280,000, below the regional average, offering more affordable housing options.
-In FY26, commercial approvals have reached $83.3 million, indicating strong commercial development momentum.
-Compared to the Rest of Qld, Ooralea - Bakers Creek shows 81.0% higher new home approvals per person.
-Recent development has been exclusively detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+This financial year has seen $83.3 million in commercial approvals, reflecting strong commercial development momentum.
+Compared to the rest of Queensland, Ooralea - Bakers Creek shows 81.0% higher new home approvals per capita.
+Recent development has consisted entirely of detached dwellings, preserving the area's low-density nature and attracting space-seeking buyers.
+As of now, there are an estimated 419 people in the area for each dwelling approval.

-The estimated population count is 419 people per dwelling approval.
-By 2041, Ooralea - Bakers Creek is projected to add 1,965 residents, with building activity keeping pace with growth projections despite heightened buyer competition as the population grows.
+By 2041, Ooralea - Bakers Creek is projected to add 1,951 residents, with building activity keeping pace with growth projections despite potential increased buyer competition as the population grows.

 Frequently Asked Questions - Development